momoiorg-repository/pytwb/README.md

 # pytwb: A workbench for creating ROS applications based on py_trees and py_trees_ros frameworks (beta).
 pytwb is assumed to be used with VSCode under docker environment.
 It generates and runs ROS packages on a command line basis.
-Although based on py_trees, it is possible to define behavior trees using XML, because pytwb is equipped with XML parser.
-With writing XML and Python codes by VsCode, it becomes possible to collectively execute them interactively as a ROS application.
+Although based on py_trees, it is possible to define behavior trees using XML, because pytwb is equipped with the XML parser.
+With just writing XML and Python codes by VsCode, it becomes possible to execute them interactively as a ROS application.

 ## Getting Started
 ### Prerequirement
 pytwb is a normal Python application and can be installed locally, but it is recommended to use docker to build the ROS application and create an execution environment by using pytwb.
 Development is done by first generating a docker under the control of VSCode.
-Therefore, the docker environment and VSCode must be available in the Ubuntu22 environment.
+Therefore, the docker environment and VSCode must be available for the Ubuntu-22 environment.
 It's standard to do it in WSL.
 VSCode must have a plugin installed for docker.

 ### Installation
 The entire installation process is managed by VSCode and you don't need to build explicitly.